What is the meaning of the color black?

-In a different way, black also represents space, specifically outer space and infinite space.
-There’s also a mystery to things that can’t be defined, or seen, and the color black often accentuates anything with those mysterious or indefinable qualities.
+There’s a certain “mystery” to things that can’t be defined or seen, and the color black accentuates anything with those mysterious or indefinable qualities.

-Black is also one of the boldest, most powerful colors; and the most intense against a white background.
-As a result, designers and advertisers often use just black and white for greater effect, despite all the other colors available.
+Black is also one of the boldest, most powerful colors–and the most intense against a contrasting white background.
+As a result, designers and advertisers will use black and white for maximum effect, regardless of the many other colors available.

 Black and white photography still exists for much the same reason—it can be much more striking than a photograph in color.